colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-2.md

 This saves memory considering that there are 42 positions in a board.

-Now we can finish of initialising the `history` field:
+Now we can finish of initialising the `currentBoard` field:

 ```js
 export default class FourInARowGame {